efecastillo/toric-nash-blowups/README.md

 ### Nash Blowup Conjectures

-**Nash Blowup Conjecture:** Iterating the Nash blowup on a singular variety eventually produces a non-singular variety.
+**Nash Blowup Conjecture:** Iterating the Nash blowup on a singular variety (over a field of characteristic zero) eventually produces a non-singular variety.

 **Normalized Nash Blowup Conjecture:** Iterating the normalized Nash blowup on a singular variety eventually produces a non-singular variety.

-Both conjectures are **false** in dimensions 3 and 4 respectively (over characteristic zero fields).
+Both conjectures are **false** in dimensions 3 and 4 respectively.

 ## Installation